Purpose

 Example 1

-Prepare data.
+Prepare the data.
 First, set the

 Since

-1,'Dave','Smith','dsmith@outlook.com','friend',32 2,'Xena','Johnson','xjonson@outlook.com','contact',45 3,'Fred','Jackon','fjackson@outlook.com','co-worker',19 4,'Alma','Tyler','atyler@outlook.com','friend',53Log in to the database as a user tenant and create an external table named
+1,'Dave','Smith','dsmith@outlook.com','friend',32 2,'Xena','Johnson','xjonson@outlook.com','contact',45 3,'Fred','Jackon','fjackson@outlook.com','co-worker',19 4,'Alma','Tyler','atyler@outlook.com','friend',53After logging in to the database as a user in a user tenant, create the external table

-contacts.obclient> CREATE EXTERNAL TABLE contacts ( id INT, firstname VARCHAR(100), lastname VARCHAR(100), email VARCHAR(255), category CHAR(30), age NUMBER ) LOCATION = '/home/admin/test' FORMAT = ( TYPE = 'CSV' FIELD_DELIMITER = ',' FIELD_OPTIONALLY_ENCLOSED_BY ='\'' ) PATTERN = 'extdata.csv';Query the data in the
+contacts.obclient> CREATE EXTERNAL TABLE contacts ( id INT, firstname VARCHAR(100), lastname VARCHAR(100), email VARCHAR(255), category CHAR(30), age NUMBER ) LOCATION = '/home/admin/test' FORMAT = ( TYPE = 'CSV' FIELD_DELIMITER = ',' FIELD_OPTIONALLY_ENCLOSED_BY ='\'' ) PATTERN = 'extdata.csv';Query the data in the external table

-contactsexternal table.obclient> SELECT * FROM contacts; +----+-----------+----------+----------------------+-----------+------+ | id | firstname | lastname | email | category | age | +----+-----------+----------+----------------------+-----------+------+ | 1 | Dave | Smith | dsmith@outlook.com | friend | 32 | | 2 | Xena | Johnson | xjonson@outlook.com | contact | 45 | | 3 | Fred | Jackon | fjackson@outlook.com | co-worker | 19 | | 4 | Alma | Tyler | atyler@outlook.com | friend | 53 | +----+-----------+----------+----------------------+-----------+------+ 4 rows in set
+contacts.obclient> SELECT * FROM contacts; +----+-----------+----------+----------------------+-----------+------+ | id | firstname | lastname | email | category | age | +----+-----------+----------+----------------------+-----------+------+ | 1 | Dave | Smith | dsmith@outlook.com | friend | 32 | | 2 | Xena | Johnson | xjonson@outlook.com | contact | 45 | | 3 | Fred | Jackon | fjackson@outlook.com | co-worker | 19 | | 4 | Alma | Tyler | atyler@outlook.com | friend | 53 | +----+-----------+----------+----------------------+-----------+------+ 4 rows in set

 Example 2